elsampsa/valkka-examples/.github/ISSUE_TEMPLATE/general.md

 ---
-name: Custom issue template
+name: General Question
-about: Describe this issue template's purpose here.
+about: A general question, observation or discussion
 title: ''
 labels: ''
 assignees: ''

 ---

-## A. General question / observation
+## General Question

-Like:
+Things like this:

 - "When feature X will be available in libValkka?"
 - "Can you explain why Z?"